ZcashFoundation/zcash-fpga/README.md

 ## ip_cores

-These contain shared IP cores used by the projects in this repo.
+These contain shared IP cores that are used by the projects in this repo.
 These include many functions, such as:

 * Hashing
   - Blake2b - single pipe implementation of blake2b and a pipline-unrolled version for high performance (single clock hash @ 200MHz after initial 52 clock delay).